-In July 2021, the Verkhovna Rada of Ukraine (Ukrainian Parliament) adopted the Law of Ukraine No. 1689-IX on Public Services Provision that regulate the paperless provision of public services.
+In July 2021, the Ukrainian Parliament adopted the Law of Ukraine No. 1689-IX on Public Services Provision that regulate the paperless provision of public services.
 According to this law, government agencies in Ukraine shall not require paper documents or certificates from citizens, if the information is already stored in public registries.
 To fully implement the law, the MDT will work in 4 directions: